YalcinerMustafa/Counterfactual_Explanations_for_Incomplete_Inputs/README.md

-## Source Code for the Submission 29 titled "Counterfactual Explanations for Incomplete Inputs"
+## Source code for the Submission 29 titled "Counterfactual Explanations for Incomplete Inputs"

 The entry point for running the code is the ```main``` method of ```calculate_ctx.py```.
 The Execution can be configured in ```Config.py```.
 After running the experiment, the folder named ```experimental_results``` will contain all relevant information.
 Then, one of the corresponding python scripts (```visualize_plausibility_validity.py```, ```visualize_cost_valid_tradeoff.py```, ```read_detailed_report.py```) can be used to visualize the results.